NTechV/vmwarekeyplusvmwaredownload/README.md

 Vmware workstation 16 pro
 download it useing the release tab

-also thease are the keys:
+also these are the keys:

 After install or upgrade just insert the key and enjoy.